mehulagg/gitlab/doc/operations/incident_management/alerts.md

 CAUTION: **Warning:**
 This feature might not be available to you.
 Check the **version history** note above for details.

-The environment information and the link are displayed in the Alert Details tab[#alert-details-tab]
+The environment information and the link are displayed in the Alert Details tab[#alert-details-tab].

 ### Enable or disable Environment Link in Alert Details **(CORE ONLY)**

-Viwing the environment is under development and not ready for production use.
+Viewing the environment is under development and not ready for production use.
 It is deployed behind a feature flag that is **disabled by default**.
 [GitLab administrators with access to the GitLab Rails console](../../administration/feature_flags.md) can enable it.